loda-lang/loda-lang.github.io/index.markdown

 * [Online Editor](edit/?oeis=45){: .btn } to try it out yourself.
 * [Mined Programs](https://github.com/loda-lang/loda-programs) of OEIS integer sequences.

-If you want to receive updates on new miner findings, you can follow the [commits in loda-programs](https://github.com/loda-lang/loda-programs/commits/main) or subscribe to the [@lodaminer](https://twitter.com/lodaminer) channel on Twitter, or join us on [loda-lang workspace](https://loda-lang.slack.com/) on Slack.
+If you want to receive updates on new miner findings, you can follow the [commits in loda-programs](https://github.com/loda-lang/loda-programs/commits/main) or subscribe to the [@lodaminer](https://twitter.com/lodaminer) channel on Twitter, or join us in the [loda-lang workspace](https://loda-lang.slack.com/) on Slack.

 ## Details